HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ```

 This tells the parser: "go read the file `/etc/passwd` and use its contents as the value of this entity".
 This is where XXE attacks come from.
 If the parser obeys this instruction, the attacker can read any file the server has access to.

+In XML, you can also declare external entities using the `PUBLIC` keyword instead of `SYSTEM`.
+The difference is that `PUBLIC` includes a formal public identifier that the parser can use to look up the resource in a local catalog, followed optionally by a URI as fallback — making it functionally equivalent to `SYSTEM` for XXE purposes.
+In practice, all XXE payloads use `SYSTEM` because it is simpler and more universally supported.

 ## What are Parameter Entities